Skip to content

 zipalign -p 4 modified.apk aligned.apk

-1. Sign the APK with:
+1. Sign the APK.

 apksigner sign --ks custom.keystore aligned.apk

-adb uninstall tech.httptoolkit.pinning_demo
+adb -s <device-id> uninstall tech.httptoolkit.pinning_demo

-1. Install the modified APK:
+1. Install the modified application on the device.

-adb install aligned.apk
+adb -s <device-id> install aligned.apk

 Testing requests.